Learn how to make a rope bowl with this easy sewing tutorial. Rope bowls are made by wrapping and sewing rope together.

 Making rope bowls is really fun.
 I love that each one is unique and that it doesn’t matter if you make a mistake, those mistakes make beautiful details in the bowls.

-Have you ever made a rope bowl before?
-Once you start, it’s really hard to stop.
 I even made a few round placemats, which one serves as a lid for one of the bowls I made.
 I’ll try to remember to take a photo to share with you.

 I hope you have enjoyed learning how to make a rope bowl with me.